-Switch Setting Page System Name You can assign a name to the ES8509-XT with up to 64 characters.
+Switch Setting Page System Name You can assign a name to the ES7510-XT with up to 64 characters.
 After you configure the name, the CLI system selects the first 12 characters as the name in CLI system.

-Switch Setting Page e (Continued) System Location You can specify the ES8509-XT physical location with up to 64 characters.
+System Location You can specify the ES7510-XT physical location with up to 64 characters.
 System Contact You can specify contact people with up to 64 characters by typing the Administer's name, mail address or other information.
-System OID The SNMP Object ID of the ES8509-XT.
+System OID The SNMP Object ID of the ES7510-XT.
 You can follow the path to find its private MIB in an MIB browser.
 Note: When you attempt to view private MIB, you should first compile private MIB files into your MIB browser.
-System Description ES8509-XT Industrial Managed Ethernet Switch Firmware Version Displays the firmware version installed in this ES8509-XT.
+System Description ES7510-XT Industrial Managed Ethernet Switch Firmware Version Displays the firmware version installed in this ES7510-XT.
 Device MAC Displays a unique hardware address (MAC address) assigned at the factory.
-Serial Number Displays the serial number of the ES8509-XT.
-Manufacture Date Displays the date of manufacture.
-Apply Click Apply to apply the settings.
-Note: You must Save the settings (Page 127), if you want to maintain these settings if the ES8509-XT is powered off.
+Click Apply to apply the settings.
+Apply Note: You must Save the settings ( Page 134 ), if you want to maintain these settings if the ES7510-XT is powered off.